Cloud-Era/fvfevev4vv4/single.md

-If the script still outputs that no Angular 12 or above dependencies are found despite seeing them in the SBOM, we need to double-check how we’re parsing the SBOM and the version comparison logic.
-Let's ensure we're correctly accessing the components in the SBOM JSON and handling the version string appropriately.
+Given that the SBOM JSON output contains entries indicating Angular versions but the script is still reporting no findings, we need to adjust how we search through the SBOM components.

+### Updated Logic

+1. **Search for Angular Dependencies**: We will look for dependencies using the `"name"` and `"versionInfo"` fields, which are present in your SBOM.
+2. **Modify the Version Check**: We'll check if the `versionInfo` indicates Angular 12 or above.

-Here’s a refined approach to the script, focusing on correctly extracting and validating the Angular dependencies from the SBOM:
+Here’s an updated version of the script, focusing on accurately finding Angular dependencies in the SBOM:

 ### Updated Script